 HMMs are a time series generalization of a mixture model (Rabiner, 1989).
 As stated above, a DPM can also be considered as a nonparametric extension of a mixture model.
 Therefore, we expect to have a similar structure for nonparametric HMMs.
-An analogous structure exists, but it is based on an hierarchical Dirichlet process (Teh et al., 2006) and therefore is referred to as an HDP-HMM.
+An analogous structure exists, but it is based on a hierarchical Dirichlet process (Teh et al., 2006) and therefore is referred to as an HDP-HMM.
 To understand the motivation behind this definition we can imagine a segmentation problem where the number of segments is not known a priori and each segment can be represented by one state of an HMM.
-A parametric HMM (with specified number of states a priori) cannot find the segments since the number of segments is not known.
-One solution is to use model comparison and select the model with maximum likelihood.
+A parametric HMM cannot find the segments since the number of segments is not known.
+One potential solution is to use a model comparison technique (ref, XXXX) and select the model with maximum likelihood.
 This solution is prone to overfitting (the likelihood will always increase as we increase the number of segments).
-Therefore an heuristic cost function is needed to determine when to stop the process so we avoid overfitting.
-Alternatively, a nonparametric HMM can learn the number of segments and therefore does not need any form of heuristic tuning or cost function.
+Therefore a heuristic cost function is needed to determine when to stop the process so we avoid overfitting.
+Alternatively, a nonparametric HMM can learn the number of segments and therefore does not need any form of heuristic tuning.

-In this dissertation, we propose application of the nonparametric Bayesian approach to the acoustic modeling problem in speech recognition.
+In this proposal, we propose application of the nonparametric Bayesian approach to the acoustic modeling problem in speech recognition.
 In an earlier preliminary study, we have studied the application of a Dirichlet Process Mixture (DPM) model to the speaker adaption problem (Harati et al., 2012).
-In that study we have shown that DPM can successfully replace the regression tree in a maximum likelihood linear regression (MLLR) algorithm.
+In that study we have shown that DPM can successfully replace the regression tree in Maximum Likelihood Linear Regression (MLLR).
 Figure 1 compares the word error rate (WER) for monophone models for both a DPM and a regression tree.
-From this figure, we can see that DPM improves performance over the MLLR algorithm by about 10%.
+From this figure, we can see that DPM improves performance over MLLR by 10%.
 This study was one of the motivations for the current proposal since it demonstrates that the nonparametric Bayesian framework is promising for speech recognition problems.